-Turn on and test the gas supply up to the fire for any leaks, in accordance with current Approved Codes Of Practice (ACOPs).
+Turn on and test the gas supply up to the fire for any leaks, in accordance with current Approved Codes of Practice (ACOPs)

-10.1 OPERATING THE FIRE (manual versions)
+10.1 OPERATING THE APPLIANCE

-The pilot is visible through the left hand side of the front coal strip.
+The pilot is visible through the underside of the left hand front coal strip.
 Push in and turn the control knob to the SPARK position, and hold there for a few seconds.

 Continue turning anti-clockwise through the spark click to the PILOT light position, ensuring the pilot has lit.
 If not, return the knob clockwise, and repeat.

 When the pilot lights after the spark, keep the knob depressed for approximately ten seconds.
 Now release the knob and the pilot should stay alight.
-If not, retry ignition.
 If the pilot is extinguished during use, wait three minutes before repeating the ignition procedure.

-To achieve the HIGH setting, push the control knob in slightly and continue turning anti-clockwise to the high (large flame) position.
+To achieve the HIGH setting, push the control knob in slightly and continue turning anti-clockwise to the high position.
 The main burner should light after a few seconds.